Impaired Driving Lawyer Calgary

 - Third offence: minimum 120 days in jail; driving suspension of at least 3 years

-There is an exception to the mandatory fines and jail time laid out above, called a “curative discharge”.
-If you are able to convince the court that you have an addiction to alcohol that requires medical treatment, the Court may decide to place you on probation and require you to take treatment instead of sending you to jail.
+There is an exception to the mandatory jail sentences through curative treatment provisions.
+If you can convince the court that you have an addiction to drugs or alcohol that requires medical treatment, the Court may decide to place you on probation and require you to attend treatment instead of sending you to jail.

-Because it is an exceptional sentence reserved for only the most deserving offenders, a curative discharge application requires the competent and persuasive presentation of medical evidence, and a compelling legal argument.
-The groundwork must be laid immediately after the charge if the court is to be satisfied that you are genuinely motivated to cure your addiction.
+Because it is an exceptional sentence reserved for only the most deserving offenders, a curative treatment application requires the competent and persuasive presentation of medical evidence and a compelling legal argument.
+The groundwork must be laid immediately following the charge if the court is to be satisfied that you are genuinely motivated to cure your addiction.

-Our defence lawyers will explore the curative discharge option with you at your free initial consultation, and, if you wish to pursue it, will start work immediately on creating and collecting the complex and detailed medical evidence required to make the best argument.
+Our defence lawyers will explore the curative treatment option with you at your free initial consultation.
+If you wish to pursue it, we will start work immediately on creating and collecting the complex and detailed medical evidence required to make the best argument.

 Recent Important Changes to Impaired Driving in Alberta